project-chip/connectedhomeip/docs/silabs/thread/CHIP_TOOL.md

 <br>

-## Upgrading the Matter - ChipTool
+## Upgrading the Matter - Chiptool

 For more information on the commit hashes used for this demo please consult the following page: